sven-hash/docs/content/run-nym-nodes/validators.md

 NOTE: The value to be used instead of the `<amount>stake` can be calculated from the available balance.
 For example, if you've `999989990556` in the balance, you can stake `999909990556`, note that the 5th digit, has been changed from `8` to `0` to leave some room for fees (amounts are multiplied by 10^6).

-Remember to replace `halvaloper` with your validator address and `nym-admin` with the user you created during initialization.
+Also remember to replace `halvaloper` with your validator address and `nym-admin` with the user you created during initialization.